leon4rd/test/README.md

-## What do you call two barracuda fish?
-A Pairacuda!
+## How do you make a 'one' disappear?
+You add a 'g' and it's 'gone'